 According to a recent study by UTILITALIA on the integrated water services in 2019, the majority of the population (97%) is served by public service provider composed by totally public, or majority/public controlled companies (85%) and municipalities (12%) that directly manage the water supply (so-called "management in the economy").
-Mixed companies serve only 1% with a private majority, and 2% is served by wholly private companies17.
-Almost, all municipalities (97.6%), are served by a single company, and only 200 are served by several companies locally operating in different areas.
+Mixed companies serve only 1% with a private majority, and 2% is served by wholly private companies of locally operating in different areas.
 This multiple-management approach is common in the provinces of Bolzano and Catania12.